brandonjordan1/jscookies/README.md

 Usage
 =========

-Simply put this in the webpage you would like to use it on:
+Simply put this in the &lt;head&gt; of your code:

 &lt;script type="text/javascript" src="../jscookies.js"&gt;&lt;/script&gt;